akrouk/PromiseSQL/README.md

 # :hatching_chick: PromiseSQL
-A lightweight module for running simple, promise-based SQLite3 queries in node.js.
+A [node-sqlite3](https://www.npmjs.com/package/sqlite3) wrapper for running simple, promise-based database queries in Node.js.
 It works best in smaller projects with a lot of asynchronous development, e.g., a Discord bot that implements slash commands.

 ```javascript
 const db = require('promisesql');